The CCBIO Research School for Cancer Studies

 All courses are open according to available capacity, albeit giving CCBIO´s PhD candidates first right of entry in case of capacity problems.
 The below list CCBIO Research School for Cancer Studies denotes CCBIO’s courses approved by the UiB.
 The courses will run once a year or every second year, apart from CCBIO901 and CCBIO902 which run continuously.

 CCBIO 901- CCBIO Junior Scientist Symposium.
 PhDs and PDs present their results four times a year.
 Postdocs are chairing the meeting and discussions after each presentation.
 Read about the first symposia.

 - CCBIO 902 CCBIO Seminar and Symposium Series.
 This course combines the monthly CCBIO Seminar series with the CCBIO Annual Symposium to make a 3 point 900-level course.

 - CCBIO 903 Cancer Research: Ethical, economical and societal aspects.
 The course focuses on ethical, economical and societal aspects of cancer and cancer research and aims to equip PhD candidates with tools for systematic reflection on their own and related research as well as methods for assessing the cost benefit of health measures and methods of treatment.
-The next course is planned for December 9-13 2019 (part 1) and January 6-8 2020 (part 2).
-After that, it will be available in spring 2021 and in spring 2023.
+The last course was held December 9-13 2019 (part 1) and January 6-8 2020 (part 2).
+It will next be available in autumn 2021 and in spring 2023.
 Read article: CCBIO focusses on Ethics and Prioritization in new PhD course